Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copyfile/from_dir_sub_dir/Example_06.md

   </tr>
 </table>

-# Copy Text and Excel Files (.txt, .xlsx) Under 500KB
+# Copy Text and Excel Files (.txt or .xlsx) Under 500KB

 This code selectively copies files with either **.txt** or **.xlsx** extensions from a specified source directory and its subdirectories to a target folder, but only if they are **smaller than 500KB** in **size**.
 It performs the following tasks: